dotnet/docs/docs/framework/data/adonet/downloading-sample-databases-linq-to-dataset.md

 ms.assetid: eb42a7af-d410-4b7f-b4a8-13c72ce6fd09
 ---
 # Downloading Sample Databases (LINQ to DataSet)
-The samples and walkthroughs in the [!INCLUDE[linq_dataset](../../../../includes/linq-dataset-md.md)] documentation use the AdventureWorks sample database.
+The samples and walkthroughs in the LINQ to DataSet documentation use the AdventureWorks sample database.
 You can download this product free of charge from the Microsoft download site.
-The samples and walkthroughs in the [!INCLUDE[linq_dataset](../../../../includes/linq-dataset-md.md)] documentation use SQL Server as the data store.
+The samples and walkthroughs in the LINQ to DataSet documentation use SQL Server as the data store.
 SQL Server Express Edition, which is available without charge, can also be used as the data store instead of SQL Server.

 ## Downloading and Installing the AdventureWorks Database